a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 This alert notifies Splunk admins of the count of alerts that need to be reviewed.

-The idea is to enable it after the first initial review of all alerts so that Splunk admins get notified of any alert to review whether new of modified.
+The idea is to enable it after the first initial review of all alerts.

+This way, Splunk admins get notified of any alert to review whether new of modified.

 The recipient(s) must be set and the schedule should be adjusted to your needs.